matthw/ctf/flare-on_10/ch08/README.md

 [sus](pics/sus.png)

-## 3. Abuse the bindshell
+## 3. Abuse the implant!

-The second binary will run a bindshell, it can be abused to decrypt the transfered files by [replaying](comm.py) the content of the pcap.
+The second binary will run some sort of bindshell, it can be abused to decrypt the transfered files by [replaying](comm.py) the content of the pcap.

 The flag is in the wallpaper.